wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 1. First, we create a new web application builder.
 2. Next, we configure the `Kernel` service with the Azure OpenAI connector.
 3. Then, we configure the vector store for the application.
-4. After that, we configure the content indexer and question-answering tool.
+4. After, we configure the content indexer and question-answering tool.
-5. Next, we build the web application and map a basic endpoint.
+5. Finally, we build the web application and map a basic endpoint.

 At this point, you can verify the application by starting it by running the following command in a terminal from the project directory: